Inedo/inedo-docs/BuildMaster/integrations/azure-devops/importing-builds.md

 ## Azure DevOps "Builds" vs. BuildMaster "Builds" {#build-comparison data-title="Azure DevOps vs. BuildMaster Builds"}

-While both Azure DevOps and BuildMaster use the term "build," the concepts are a bit different. [[ATTN: JOHN - Huh??]]
+While both Azure DevOps and BuildMaster use the term "build," the concepts are slightly different.

+{.docs}
  - A "build" in Azure DevOps is effectively the result of a build pipeline running and typically includes build artifacts as part of the attached output.
 Once a pipeline is configured, it almost always has a one-to-one relationship with a commit to an Azure Repo.
  - A [BuildMaster build](/docs/buildmaster/builds/overview) is a broader concept.
 It represents a new version of an application or component that may be released to production using a pipeline with various stages that represent your software delivery process.
 Builds have a lifecycle that is not only visible to business stakeholders but which can also be approved at different stages in the process and are organized under [releases](/docs/buildmaster/releases/overview) and [applications](/docs/buildmaster/administration/applications) that testers, operations, and managers understand.

 ## Installing the Azure DevOps Extension {#extension data-title="Azure DevOps Extension"}